CSCfi/csc-user-guide/docs/apps/force.md

 ## Citation

-This software can be cited by citing the [appropriate publication](https://force-eo.readthedocs.io/en/latest/refs.html).
+This software can be cited by citing the appropriate [FORCE publication](https://force-eo.readthedocs.io/en/latest/refs.html).

 ## Acknowledgement